Ahmed-M-Osman1/would-you-rather-game/README.md

 # Getting Started with Would You Rather Game app:

+![Alt Text](https://github.com/akiid777/would-you-rather-game/blob/master/would-you-rather-game.gif)

 This project is a part of become react & redux FWD scholarship (https://egfwd.com/) at Udacity (https://www.udacity.com/).

-![Alt Text](https://github.com/akiid777/would-you-rather-game/blob/master/would-you-rather-game.gif)
+In this project, you will find the Would You Rather Game app with 3 default users (Tyler, Sarah and john).

+You can log in with any of the 3 users. you can reply to a previously asked question and see your previously answer with a percentage to this answer.
+Or you can ask a new question.
+There is a Leader board that represents the score of each player in this game.

+for view, please visit: https://kind-keller-ea21ae.netlify.app/

 ## Available Scripts